SimpliSafe® Active Guard Outdoor Protection Alarms (Pro, Pro Plus plans only)

 We hope you never have to use this feature, but it’s important to set it up and learn more about it to arm yourself with the knowledge to protect yourself.

-When you pair your Outdoor Camera Series 2 with a Pro Plus or Pro Monitoring Plan, you’ll get access to SimpliSafe® Active Guard Outdoor Protection.
+When you pair your Outdoor Camera Series 2 with a residential or business Pro Plus or Pro Monitoring Plan, you’ll get access to SimpliSafe® Active Guard Outdoor Protection.
 Once you’ve enrolled your camera(s) and armed your system, your cameras will be on the lookout for intruders.
 When someone who does not match a Familiar Faces profile is seen on camera, our monitoring specialists will choose to engage with the individual through the camera’s two-way audio, and request dispatch to your location as necessary.

 Temperature Sensor